TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Experiment

 \subsection{Ablation Study}

-\textbf{Inter-agent Graph Construction} \quad Table ~\ref{tab:ablation_method_design} reports the ablation results over the steps in constructing the communication graph in Section~\ref{sec:inter_agent_opt}.
-We first consider removing the ranking-based prioritization, and adopting a fixed agent order instead.
-This causes a consistent performance drop, with the degradation becoming more pronounced when adversarial agents exceed 50\%, indicating that prioritizing high-credit agents is important for robust communication.

-We next examine ``w/o removal'', which retains unreliable agents in both communication and the final decision.
-During inference, we use an adaptive threshold defined as the average credit, and decisions rely on relative credit differences.
-When adversarial agents become the majority, their cumulative weights can exceed those of reliable agents, allowing adversarial signals to dominate communication and voting.
-This leads to a sharp performance drop to 19.39\%, highlighting the necessity of removing unreliable agents during both communication and inference.

-Finally, ``w/o credits'' removes credit learning by providing all agents with oracle reliability labels and assigning an equal value of credit \(1\) to all reliable agents.
+\textbf{Inter-agent Graph Construction} \quad Table~\ref{tab:ablation_method_design} reports the ablation results in constructing the communication graph.
+The variant of ``w/o learning'' has access to oracle reliability labels and sets node potential $c_i^t$ to 1 for reliable agents.
+It yields only 49.70\% accuracy when the attack rate exceeds 50\%.
 A vanilla agent achieves 70.6\% accuracy on MMLU, and the probability that two agents produce the same correct answer is around 49\%.
 When the two agents disagree, the final answer is selected uniformly at random, causing performance to degrade toward chance level (\(49.70\%\)).
-These results show that learning agent credits is essential for emphasizing high-credit agents and suppressing both adversarial and low-credit influences in communication and decision making.

-\textbf{Node Features} \quad In Section~\ref{sec:inter_agent_opt}, node features consist of self information, neighborhood information, and their difference.
-Table~\ref{tab:ablation_node_features} shows that each component is necessary: Self + Diff emphasizes the importance of neighborhood information, while Self + Neighbor demonstrates the value of explicitly modeling difference information.

-We define agent persistence as the difference between an agent’s independent answer at the outset and its current-round answer after communication.
-To evaluate its role, we consider ``Self info only'', which includes persistence but excludes neighborhood information, and ``w/o Persist'', which removes persistence.
-The results indicate that persistence is beneficial, but persistence alone without neighborhood information is insufficient.

-As shown in Figure~\ref{fig:ablation_node_features}, node features combining persistence with neighborhood-related information—via either difference or explicit neighborhood features—converge rapidly within about 20 training iterations.
-In contrast, Self info converges much more slowly, and persistence without neighborhood information performs poorly, particularly when 4 out of 6 agents are adversarial.
-Without persistence, the model can still learn but converges more slowly.

-Overall, across different node feature designs, our method performs comparably to baselines when the attack rate is below 50\% and significantly outperforms them when the attack rate exceeds 50\%.
-This suggests that the robustness of our approach stems primarily from the model architecture and learning algorithm rather than node feature design.
+The variant of ``w random ordering'' constructs edges in a random order rather than following the learned sequence, degrading performance in all attack rates.
+These results highlight the importance of both learning edge probabilities and constructing edges in the proper sequence for effective communication and decision making.
+Details are provided in Appendix~\ref{app:graph_construction_ablation}.